global-input/global-input-react/README.md

 form:{
        title:"Sign In",
 ```
 defines the form that is to be displayed on the mobile screen.
-Obviously, ```Sign In``` will be displayed on the mobile screen as the title.
+Obviously, ```Sign In``` will be displayed on the mobile screen as the title of the form.

 (3)